-Among the three telecom giants the situation of Vodafone seems to be the worst.
+Among the three telecom giants, the situation of Vodafone seems to be the worst.
 The recovery of Voda might be a lengthy process.
-Though the company has filed for curative petitions for extending the deadline but if they cannot gather additional funds during that period then the situation will be more critical and might cause Voda’s exit from the industry and hence the country.
+Though the company has filed curative petitions for extending the deadline if they cannot gather additional funds during that period then the situation will be more critical and might cause Voda’s exit from the industry and hence the country.

 Apart from the AGR dues, which reasons are causing the sector to be saddled with debt?

 - Costliest Spectrum Costs and lower tariff rate: The spectrum is always auctioned by the governments to the telcos so they can use it to offer a number of services.
-This auction prices or reserve prices/MHz in India is considered to be costliest in the world.
-For ensuring high speed internet, 75% cost of optical fibre deployment is said to be charged by the local authorities.
+These auction prices or reserve prices/MHz in India is considered to be the costliest in the world.
+For ensuring high-speed internet, 75% cost of optical fiber deployment is said to be charged by the local authorities.
 Between Q2’FY10 and Q2’FY20, the Spectrum Usage Charges have grown at the CAGR of 2.7% in India.

 What is the way ahead?

 Being a crucial part of the economy, the telecom industry requires to be dynamic but the stressed condition of the telcos is causing them to earn lesser revenue.
-Job are getting lost and some companies are facing the complete shutdown which will ultimately affect the customers and the overall telecom sector.
+Jobs are getting lost and some companies are facing a complete shutdown which will ultimately affect the customers and the overall telecom sector.

-Shutting down of any telecom company will cause absence of adequate competition in the market leading to hike in telecom service packages.
+Shutting down of any telecom company will cause the absence of adequate competition in the market-leading to a hike in telecom service packages.

-Without such kind of government intervention, it would be tough for the telecom industry to get rid of the current debt-ridden situation and explore the potential of future technologies like 5G, artificial intelligence and internet of things in the coming days for strengthening the economy.
+Without such kind of government intervention, it would be tough for the telecom industry to get rid of the current debt-ridden situation and explore the potential of future technologies like 5G, artificial intelligence, and the internet of things in the coming days strengthening the economy.